 Is your child a different learner?
-Does he or she have an IEP, a 504, or receive other special services through the special education department?
+Does he or she have an IEP, receive related services, or other special services through the special education department?
 We encourage our parents and guardians to join the Special Education Parents' Advisory Group (SEPAG) to become more active in your child's education.
 SEPAG gives the opportunity to provide input and advice to the district regarding matters pertaining to students with disabilities.
-We invite you to join GSD SEPAG Facebook Page.
+Please complete this form to join SEPAG.